Happy May Day All!

 The next day once school was let out, we would go deliver our baskets to our neighborhood friends.
 Delivery often happened in the form of ding-dong-ditching, or ringing the door bell and then running away before it was answered (a practice largely frowned upon on any other day of the year).
 This made for quite the afternoon trying to catch your neighbors ringing your doorbell.

 As we look forward to summer and wish away these April showers, remember to enjoy the little things each day has to offer including treats, pranking your friends or coworkers and being an Iowan.

-Below are some photos from our May Day adventures at our office!
-See more photos on our Facebook page.
+See more photos from our May Day adventures at our office on our Facebook page!